tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 Landing and taking off in those things is way too much fun.
 Also, it was neat to be in a plane that actually goes NYOOOOM.<br><br>

 ![](\images\bahamas-album\20240524_160548(0).jpg)<br>
-Cheryl, the lady who owns Swains Cay, is super sweet.
-She showed us our room when we got to the lodge.
-By the way, she is a one woman show.
-She manages the business by herself and is also building a new park nearby for the local kids.
-She mentioned that she hosts a fishing tournament every year where all the investors fly in and pair with a guide - which is a great idea because it raises funds for the park, drives interest in the business, and also motivates the guides to want to be better.
-Randy, the guide who won it last year, was very proud. <br><br>
+Cheryl, the woman who owns Swain's Cay, showed us our room when we got to the lodge.
+She's a one woman show: manages to run the business by herself and is also building a new park nearby for the local kids.
+She mentioned that she also hosts a fishing tournament every year where all the investors fly in and pair with a guide - which is a great idea because it raises funds for the park, drives interest in the lodge, and also motivates the guides to want to be better.
+Dencil, the guide who won it last year, was very proud. <br><br>

 ![](\images\bahamas-album\IMG_5650.jpeg)<br>
 We were there at the end of the season, which was perfect because we ended up being the only group there and had the whole place to ourselves.